 - Nutritious meal each day of treatment

-- Regular communication with family members (only with patient’s consent)
+- Regular communication with family members (only with the patient’s consent)

 - Regular meetings with the treatment team and physician